-The most common kitchen knives are stainless steel, there is more variety and they are generally the first purchase option, but it is also worth considering knives with ceramic blades and those made of carbon steel .
+The most common kitchen knives are made of stainless steel, there is more variety and they are generally the first purchase option, but it is also worth considering knives with ceramic blades and those made of carbon steel .
 You will understand why.

 CARBON STEEL KNIVES